TradeControl/tradecontrol.github.io/network/index.md

 Ethereum supports HD Wallets.
 Therefore, now that we have the contracts and a network interface, it would be relatively straight forward to use Eth as a currency of exchange, or even, experimentally, a Unit of Account.
 We will not do that partly for the reasons stated, but also because Trade Control uses a [Bitcoin HD Wallet]({{ site.url }}/tutorials/bitcoin) instead.

 Because we are only interested in the P2P world computer dimensions of Ethereum, the Trade Control network [can be installed on any public blockchain]({{ site.url }}/tutorials/installing-network#public-network) running an EVM outside the Main Net.
 On these networks the ETH is free because it is without value.
+However, the Main Net is recommended for commercial use, since it provides security, persistence and universal connectivity.